topepo/parallel-printing/README.md

 ## Currrent Results

-Only tested on macOS so far:
+Tested on macOS and Windows 10 so far:

 * No output in terminal or RStudio IDE: MPI, multicore (`doParallel`), sockets (`doParallel`), SNOW (`doSNOW`)